Guanajuato Hotels in the Historic Center, Mexico

 Hotel San Diego central Mexico

-You can’t get any closer to the center of the main pedestrian street in Guanajuato than you can staying at Hotel San Diego.
-It’s by one of the oldest churches, looks out on the main plaza, and you’ll be serenaded by the singing students dressed up like historic Spaniards that do roaming tours of the alleys.
+You can’t get any closer to the center of the main pedestrian street in Guanajuato than you can by staying at Hotel San Diego.
+It’s by one of the oldest churches, looks out on the main plaza, and you’ll be serenaded by the singing students dressed up like historic Spaniards who do roaming tours of the alleys.

-This hotel mainly caters to Mexican tourists and it looked stuck in time for many years, but they used the pandemic slump to spruce things up and do some renovations.
+This hotel mainly caters to Mexican tourists, and it looked stuck in time for many years, but they used the pandemic slump to spruce things up and do some renovations.
 The Italian restaurant on the second floor is one of the best in town and is an especially great option if you can get one of the tables overlooking the action on the street below.
 The main website is in Spanish only, so it’s best to go to the Expedia listing instead for info and booking.
 Rooms sometimes dip below $50 a night here for the interior (quieter) ones, but if you want to look out on the city, go up one level to face out.

 You might have noticed that none of these are international chain hotels.
 If you’re looking to earn and cash in points from your loyalty program in this city, you’re mostly out of luck.
 The only chain hotel that’s within walking distance of Guanajuato’s historic center is the relatively new Hotel Indigo by Cantador Park, about a 25-minute walk from Teatro Juarez.
 (That park is quite nice though!)
 There’s a Holiday Inn Express on the edge of town by the bus station, but you’ll need to take a taxi to go anywhere interesting from there.